MacOS Mojave Dark Mode Support in PyQt 5.12.2

 pip3 install pyqt5==5.9

-The bottom line is: if you're targeting MacOS with your applications and using < PyQt5.12.2 then now would be a very good time to upgrade and ensure your app looks as great as it can under Mojave Dark Mode.
+The bottom line is: if you're targeting macOS with your Python GUI applications and using PyQt5 < 5.12.2, then now is the time to upgrade.
+Updating ensures your PyQt5 app looks as great as it can under Mojave Dark Mode, and your users get a consistent, native desktop experience.
+Simply run pip3 install pyqt5==5.12.2 (or later) to get full automatic Dark Mode support with no additional code changes required.

 Well done, you've finished this tutorial!
 Mark As Complete